CImrie/mongomem/README.md

 Designed with testing in mind, the server will allow you to connect your favourite ODM or client library to the MongoDB Server and run integration tests isolated from each other.

+**How it works**
+This project is not an alternative in-memory MongoDB implementation.
+This runs using [mongodb-prebuilt](https://github.com/winfinit/mongodb-prebuilt), which uses a MongoDB binary from NPM and runs it with the [ephemeralForTest](https://docs.mongodb.com/manual/release-notes/3.2/#ephemeralfortest-storage-engine) storage engine.

 **Note about AVA Test Runner**
 The package was designed to run one server instance (max) at a time.
 As such it runs one server instance per test file in AVA (as a result of AVA using forked processes).